 Severe infections may need treatment with oral antifungal pills or prescription-strength topical medication.
 If you’ve also developed a bacterial infection, Dr. Petkov may prescribe oral antibiotics.
 There are several prescription-strength medications to choose from, and your NJ podiatrist determines your best cure for athlete’s foot based on an exam and blood tests, if needed.

 Athlete’s foot can be very uncomfortable and sometimes painful.
 If you’re an athlete, it may affect your performance.
-If you have a rash on your feet or toes that hasn’t responded to improved hygiene or over-the-counter medication, consult a best rated podiatrist Clifton in the field of podiatry like Dr. Petkov.
+If you have a rash on your feet or toes that hasn’t responded to improved hygiene or over-the-counter medication, consult a best-rated podiatrist in the field of podiatry like Dr. Petkov.
 It’s especially important if you have other health conditions, such as a diabetic foot or a suppressed immune system.

 Usually caused by a fungal invader, athlete’s foot is one of the most common foot infections among both men and women.
 Athlete’s foot-causing organisms thrive in damp, dark, and warm environments.
 This is why that close-knit area between your toes is so perfect.